magnars/expand-region.el/README.md

 sorry.
 Thankfully Emacs is infinitely malleable, you can probably fix it yourself.

+TLDR: *I am still maintaining this package*, but I am no longer crowdsourcing a list of issues.

 ## Video

 You can [watch an intro to expand-region at Emacs Rocks](http://emacsrocks.com/e09.html).